VictorCannestro/drafttable/README.md

 At a glance, `DraftTable` objects can be created from a collection of `Row`, `Column`, or other serializable objects.
-The underlying data of a `Column` may be of an arbitrary type, and a `DraftTable` may have multiple columns of different types. `DraftTable` objects have a variety of capabilities to process tabular data.
+The underlying data of a `Column` may be of an arbitrary type, and a `DraftTable` may have multiple columns of different types. `DraftTable` objects have a variety of capabilities to process data in a tabular fashion.

 ## Features
-- Import data from CSV, TSV, URL, Fixed Width text file, or a collection of user defined Java objects
+- Import data from local or URL
-- Export data to a CSV, JSON, Fixed Width text file, or a collection of user defined Java objects
+- Export data
 - Map/Filter/Reduce operations
 - Sorting capabilities
 - Grouping and aggregation